Muthuvel94/react_play_ground/song/README.md

 # Reduz cycle example "https://codepen.io/muthuvel94/pen/eYMRJmV?editors=0010"

+# Redux is not magic --> 1.
+Redux does not automatically detect action creators being called --> 2.
+Redux does not automatically detect a function returning an object that is an 'action'

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).